BlueBlaze6335/RNCapsGAN-VC/README.md

 # RNCapsGAN-VC
 **PyTorch** implementation of T Akhter's et al.'s **RNCapsGAN-VC** (2023) for non-parallel voice conversion.

-RNCapsGAN-VC is the state of the art method for non-parallel voice conversion using CycleGAN.
-It is trained using a novel auxiliary task of filling in frames (FIF) by applying a temporal mask to the input Mel-spectrogram.
-It demonstrates marked improvements over prior models such as CycleGAN-VC (2018), CycleGAN-VC2 (2019), and CycleGAN-VC3 (2020).
+RNCapsGAN-VC is a new proposed method for non-parallel voice conversion using SOTA CycleGAN framework.
+It is trained using a novel normalization technique and Capsule networks.

 <p align="center">
 <img src="assets/RNCapsGAN-VC.jpg" width="400">
 <br>
-<b>Figure2: RNCapsGAN-VC Architecture</b>
+<b>Figure 1: RNCapsGAN-VC Architecture</b>
 <br><br><br><br>
 </p>